The Greatest History Never Told

 - One will never hear of Indian and Nepalese soldiers, and Russia disappears between 1914 to 1917, when it is mentioned they surrendered (they didn't until the Treaty of Brest-Litovsk in 1918; until that, it was a zig-zag from "War until victory" by the Provisionals and proto-Whites to "Neither Peace nor War" by Reds).
 Oh, and Arabia doesn't get much coverage.
 Arabs and oil, what's that?
 And everyone forgets that the countries all owned colonies, leading to fights in various parts of Africa.

 - The Tarzan novels Tarzan the Untamed and Tarzan the Terrible take during the East African Campaign of World War I.

-- The "cinematic novel" series with a nearly untranslatable to English title "Смерть на брудершафт"* by the author of the Erast Fandorin series is set between 1914 and 1917 and revolves around espionage and counter-espionage on the Eastern front.
+- The "cinematic novel" series with a nearly untranslatable to English title "Смерть на брудершафт"note By the author of the Erast Fandorin series, is set between 1914 and 1917 and revolves around espionage and counter-espionage on the Eastern front.

 - Since the War on the Eastern Front directly led to the two Russian Revolutions of 1917, it appears quite often as a backdrop to movies about the latter, e. g.
 Eisenstein's October and Pudovkin's The End of St. Petersburg.